How Do You Practice Shooting With Multiple Weapons?

 Obviously, concealed carry is a big topic of discussion today.
-And within that catagory, no method of ccw is more controversial than appendix carry.
+And appendix carry, within that catagory, is more controversial than any others.

 Appendix carry is that unique positioning of an inside the waistband holster in which the muzzle of your gun is pointed at your crotch/femeral artery area.